Pay it forward by inspiring younger students!

 - Chaperoning and providing space for team meetings or competitions, if needed

-Work with the school administration or your faculty partner to register the school as soon as possible, no later than December 17.
+Work with the school administration or your faculty partner to register the school when registration opens in August.
 Schools can register up to 12 students to compete in the Chapter Competition, but any number of students can participate in team practices.
 When registering, be sure both you and your faculty partner are listed as coaches (head or co-coach) so you both are in the loop about program updates.

 Depending on your location, your school may have access to funding and resources thanks to targeted support from some of our sponsors.
 Please contact the national office!

-We encourage you to host meetings regularly—either online or in-person.
+We encourage you to host meetings regularly.
 Once your school is registered, you'll get access to all the materials you need to prepare the team for their competition.
 These resources include:

 - A School Handbook with program information and 250 practice problems with step-by-step solutions